dnlbox/dnlbox/README.md

 ### Platform engineer building cloud, API, and mobile systems.

-I mostly work on production platforms and digital products across a few domains:
+Most of my work focuses on production platforms and digital products in a few domains:

 • 💳 FinTech
 • 🏥 HealthTech